krwenholz/krwenholz.github.io/content/_index.md

 My wife and I met at University of Puget Sound, married right after college.
 Our dog entered the picture in 2019.
 She's too smart for her own good.

+We now live in Tacoma, WA, after a long stint in Seattle.

 In my spare time I like to walk, read, cook, play games, and do some woodworking.
 Some project photos can be found [here](https://photos.google.com/share/AF1QipPPR5N7AuE28ucrJPX9brb6XxazXH6ohPlECQ_gxl3nRAepbHHwU6n-_xrqe8Hu0g?key=UHhNRUVld1NlZGc1OGtUWFlpZXNhN0tGUUZIbmtn).

+### Purpose

+I read the following before my daily journaling.

+> I stand for love, kindness, and gratitude, leading those around me to our most noble selves.
+It is an exercise in definite optimism and the long view.
+Pity provides no comfort, and I do not thrive on catastrophe or negativity.
+I thrive on opportunity, grace, humility, and cultivating quiet moments often.
+Today is an opportunity to transform.

+### How I describe my role

+My job as an engineering leader (environment cultivator) is to

+- Grow of individuals and the team for long term success
+- Drive trust for real, effective conversations
+- Provide cover when necessary

 ### Books and such on my mind